Ahimsa in the Yoga Sutra of Patanjali

 Knowing one’s limits

-Certain highly effective techniques can trigger strong emotions if we are not enough prepared.
-For this reason, it is crucial to know our own limits and to be able to assess where we are at the moment.
+Certain highly effective techniques can trigger strong emotions if we are not prepared.
+For this reason, it is crucial to know our limits and to be able to assess where we are at the moment.
 Do we need the guidance of an experienced yogi, a spiritual master, who can guide us through his experiences and warn us of dangers?
-Furthermore, the study of the yoga scriptures can also act as a corrective to our attitude towards ourselves and others.
+Furthermore, studying the yoga scriptures can also act as a corrective to our attitude towards ourselves and others.

 Surrender to a higher principle